What You’ll Learn 🎥

 Video acquisition in DewesoftX

-DewesoftX video acquisition module offers the possibility to acquire video signals together with other sources.
-A wide range of cameras are supported:
+The DewesoftX video acquisition module offers the ability to acquire video signals alongside other data sources.
+A wide range of cameras is supported:

 Low-speed cameras (up to 30 FPS): any DirectX compatible camera